Placeholder

 Bill Williams Mountain Trail, Williams

-Bill Williams was an itinerant preacher who set out to convert the American Indians but instead became enamored of their beliefs.
-He chucked his former life, lived among the Osage and became a trapper, guide, translator and all-around colorful mountain man.
+Bill Williams was an itinerant preacher who set out to convert the Native Americans, but instead became enamored of their beliefs.
+He chucked his former life, lived among the Osage and became a trapper, guide, translator, and all-around colorful mountain man.
 A forested trail makes its way up the mountain that bears his name overlooking the town that does likewise.
 The trail crosses Cataract Creek and winds its way up the slope, first through oak and pine and finishing amid fir and aspen.
 Long straight stretches are interrupted by carved switchbacks.
 The climb will definitely get your attention but is not as grueling as some mountain treks.
 It’s 4 miles to the summit crowned with a bristling assortment of communication towers.
 Trailhead is located just east of the Williams District Ranger Station.
-928-635-5600, www.fs.usda.gov/kaibab.
+928-635-5600, https://www.fs.usda.gov/kaibab.

 Sycamore Rim Trail, Williams

-This trail delivers a lot of bang for the buck, making a long loop through rippling grass prairie, pine forests, copses of twisted oaks, past tumbledown cabins, multiple ponds and skirting the edge of sheer-walled Sycamore Canyon.
+This trail delivers a lot of bang for the buck, making a long loop through rippling grass prairie, pine forests, copses of twisted oaks, past tumbledown cabins, multiple ponds, and skirting the edge of sheer-walled Sycamore Canyon.
 The most accessible trailhead is Dow Spring.
 You’ll quickly spot the ruins of a century-old sawmill and the spring with several small pools that in summer are filled with water lily blossoms.
 And when was the last time you saw water lilies on an Arizona trail?
 Near the halfway point you’ll glimpse Sycamore Falls.
-Very occasionally there’s a waterfall tumbling but it’s normally dry.
+Very occasionally there’s a waterfall tumbling, but it’s normally dry.
 You’ll see rock climbers making their ascent on perpendicular walls and hopefully, no tumbling is involved.
-928-635-5600, www.fs.usda.gov/kaibab.
+928-635-5600, https://www.fs.usda.gov/kaibab.

 Stone to Steel Dam Trail, Ash Fork

 Here’s an interesting tidbit: The first large steel dam in the world was built in Ash Fork.
 In 1898, the Ashfork Bainbridge Steel Dam was constructed in remote Johnson Canyon to supply water for the railroad.
 Less than a mile upstream stands another dam, this one constructed from precision cut stone blocks in 1911, also to supply water for the steam locomotives.
 Even though steel dams were not considered reliable, the one in Johnson Canyon still works just fine.
 Both Ash Fork dams back up small lakes, now managed as recreational reservoirs.
 An easy path (0.85 miles) connects them.
 Exit 1-40 at Welch Road east of Ash Fork.
 Travel northeast for 0.3 miles to an old Route 66 segment.
 Turn left and drive approximately 2 miles.
 Turn right and follow the good dirt road to the parking area.
-928-635-5600, www.fs.usda.gov/kaibab.
+928-635-5600, https://www.fs.usda.gov/kaibab.

 Monolith Garden, Kingman

 Not only is Kingman the anchor of the western end of Route 66 in Arizona, it also is a surprising hiking hotspot.
 The town has constructed a beautiful network of trails slashing across the Cerbat Foothills Recreation Area.
 Monolith Garden Trail is the best of the bunch, a tangled route through dramatic boulder fields and crumbling ramparts of volcanic ash.
-Three different trailheads and multiple forks make Monolith Garden a bit of a maze so grab a map at Kingman Visitor Center before you start.
+Three different trailheads and multiple forks make Monolith Garden a bit of a maze, so grab a map at Kingman Visitor Center before you start.
 Even through you’re right on the doorstep of town, this trail turns you loose for a fast spin through a rolling landscape of low slanted hills, past stacked rock towers and hunched ridgelines toothy with columns.
-866-427-7866, www.gokingman.com.
+866-427-7866, https://www.explorekingman.com.

 Badger Trail, Kingman

 The Badger Trail winds its way up the southern slopes of the Cerbat Mountains.
-A bristly array of yucca, cholla, ocotillo and beavertail cactus lines the path along with clustered boulders adding visual interest.
+A bristly array of yucca, cholla, ocotillo, and beavertail cactus lines the path along with clustered boulders adding visual interest.
 Even though the trail gains almost 1,100 feet in 3.2 miles it’s never strenuous, rising in a series of mild switchbacks.
 Trail markers appear every half-mile to chart your progress.
 Badger Trail ends atop a high saddle at the junction with the Castle Rock Trail, a 0.6-mile level path that swoops across a ridgeline to reach a dark basalt formation.
 Enjoy vistas of Kingman and desert basins along the way.
 Trailhead is north of Kingman off U.S. 93, just past the Arizona 68 junction.
-866-427-7866, www.gokingman.com.
+866-427-7866, https://www.explorekingman.com.

 Mesa Trail, Cool Springs

 This path starts from the shoulder of Route 66 directly across from Cool Springs, 20 miles west of Kingman.
 It slices through gaunt desert to the top of a stone-face promontory.
 Long lanky switchbacks make for a moderate climb amid these hills populated with bighorn sheep and wild burros.
 Although it sits on private property it is open to anyone.
 It was hand carved by the man who rebuilt Cool Springs, a Route 66 icon.
 The trail hugs the flank of the hill, curling around toward the back and then zigzagging through a seam in the rocky crown.
-Hikers are welcome to explore the mesa top where you’ll enjoy views of the Mother Road, Thimble Butte and surrounding mountains.
+Hikers are welcome to explore the mesa top where you’ll enjoy views of the Mother Road, Thimble Butte. and surrounding mountains.
 Just don’t lose track of your way back down.
 It’s a little over a mile round-trip.
-928-768-8366, www.route66coolspringsaz.com.
+928-768-8366, https://www.route66coolspringsaz.com.

 Roger Naylor is an avid hiker, travel writer, and author of numerous books, including Arizona Kicks on Route 66.